Skip to content

 Tahini Chocolate Chunk Cookies

 For best results, measure ingredients by weight using a kitchen scale.
-However, if you prefer to use volume measures (cups), use the stir and spoon method to measure dry ingredients.
+However, if you prefer to use volume measures (cups), use the spoon and level method to measure dry ingredients.

 • All-Purpose Flour : I exclusively use King Arthur Flour all-purpose flour for consistency.
 Any flour brand will work.
 Sub in gluten-free all-purpose flour mix if desired.